rodrigues-t/react-bootstrap-input-spinner/README.md

 ```

 ## Run example
-Make sure you have a recent version of Node.js installed in yout development environment.
+Make sure you have a recent version of Node.js installed in your development environment.

 **Cloning Repository**
 ```